andrew/ultimate-awesome/README.md

 - [Awesome-Vision-Pro](https://github.com/jtmuller5/Awesome-Vision-Pro) - Collection of apps, developer resources, communities, and articles related to the Apple Vision Pro.
 - [awesome-milligram](https://github.com/milligram/awesome-milligram) - A curated list of Milligram resources.
 - [awesome-spanner](https://github.com/rakyll/awesome-spanner) - A curated list of awesome Google Cloud Spanner references, tools, libraries and more.
-- [awesome-notfancyappchallenge](https://github.com/samanthaming/awesome-notfancyappchallenge) - A learning by doing challenge, where you build an app within 24 hours ⭐️.
 - [awesome-georgia](https://github.com/Stichoza/awesome-georgia) - 🇬🇪 A curated list of awesome libraries and packages specific/related to Georgia (country).
 - [awesome-tact](https://github.com/tact-lang/awesome-tact) - List of valuable resources and projects.
 - [awesome-browserify](https://github.com/browserify/awesome-browserify) - :crystal_ball: A curated list of awesome Browserify resources, libraries, and tools.